MIT Policy Hackathon + HUBweek!

-We're excited to be working with the City of Boston on challenges that impact communities and citizens in the area.
+We're excited to be working with the City of Boston and City of Cambridge on challenges that impact communities and citizens in the area.
 Specifically, we're focusing on three challenges that involve the:

 How do I sign up?
 Register for a free HUBweek pass and then add the event to your schedule!
 We'll follow up in a few weeks to get more details about your interests.

 Thank you for an amazing first year at MIT Policy Hackathon: Data to Decisions!

 We'd like to thank all of our participants, sponsors, judges, and staff for an amazing first hackathon in April 2018.